jaburns/NintendoSpy/docs/tutorial-gamecube.md

 ### Unsheathe the Cables

 ![alt text](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/gamecube_images/3-Spliced.jpg "")
 Carefully cut open the black sheathing to reveal the inner wires.
-Un-sheath the ends of the wires as well.
+Unsheathe the ends of the wires as well.
 The colour scheme you see is that of a knock-off brand from Hong Kong.
 In this case, white is our Data and black is the shielding Ground.

-Refer to this Google Doc to identify your colour scheme.
+Refer to this [Google Doc](https://docs.google.com/spreadsheet/ccc?key=0AiANfINZ0c74dEZpc2RETjVoUG5iVEVQRHFWYkx6c2c&usp=drive_web#gid=0) to identify your colour scheme.

 Report new/unknown schemes to thestarknebula@gmail.com.

 ### Identifying the Pinouts